harness/developer-hub/docs/platform/3_Authentication/6-provision-users-with-okta-scim.md

 Deactivating a user removes them from all their provisioned apps, including Harness.
 While a user account is deactivated, you cannot make changes to it.
 However, as shown below, you can reactivate users by clicking **Activate** on their profile page.

-### What if I already have app integration for Harness FirstGen?
+### What If I Already Have App Integration for Harness FirstGen?

 If you currently have a Harness FirstGen App Integration setup in your IDP and are now trying to set up one for Harness NextGen, make sure the user information is also included in the FirstGen App Integration before attempting to log into Harness NextGen through SSO.